Mathiston, Mississippi

-Mathiston is a town in Choctaw and Webster counties, Mississippi.
+Mathiston is a town in Webster and Choctaw counties, Mississippi.
 The population was 698 at the 2010 census.

 Geography

 Most of the town is in Webster County with a portion on the south side extending into Choctaw County.
 In the 2000 census, 643 of the town's 720 residents (89.3%) lived in Webster County and 77 (10.7%) in Choctaw County.

 According to the United States Census Bureau, the town has a total area of 2.5 square miles (6.4 km2), all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Mathiston has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, there were 831 people, 250 households, and 171 families residing in the town.